improbable-eng/phtree-cpp/README.md

 The API ist mostly analogous to STL's `std::map`, see function descriptions for details.

+This is [not an exact implementations](#impl-details) of the original PH-Tree design.
 Theoretical background is listed [here](#theory).

 More information about PH-Trees (including a Java implementation) is available [here](http://www.phtree.org).